-The Corporation had negative operating cash flow for Q4 2013 and year to date.
+The Corporation had negative operating cash flow for Q1 2014.
 To the extent that the Corporation has negative cash flow in future periods, the Corporation may need to deploy a portion of its cash reserves to fund such negative cash flow.